originjs/vite-plugin-federation/README.md

 Or you can try using the plugin [`vite-plugin-top-level-await`](https://github.com/Menci/vite-plugin-top-level-await) to eliminate `top-level-await`, as demonstrated in [vue3-demo- esm](https://github.com/originjs/vite-plugin-federation/tree/main/packages/examples/vue3-demo-esm) demonstrates this usage

-#### is not generating chunk properly?
+### Is not generating chunk properly?

 Please check if you have started the project in `dev` mode with `vite`, currently only the fully pure host side can use `dev` mode, the `remote` side must use `build` mode to make the plugin take effect.

-#### React uses federation for some questions
+### React uses federation for some questions

 It is recommended to check this [Issue](https://github.com/originjs/vite-plugin-federation/issues/173), which contains most of the `React` related issues

-#### The remote module failed to load the share of the local module, for example`localhost/:1 Uncaught (in promise) TypeError: Failed to fetch dynamically imported module: http://your url`
+### The remote module failed to load the share of the local module, for example`localhost/:1 Uncaught (in promise) TypeError: Failed to fetch dynamically imported module: http://your url`

 Reason: Vite has auto fetch logic for `IP` and Port when starting the service, no full fetch logic has been found in the `Plugin`, and in some cases a fetch failure may occur.